mcastilloy2k/getsomerest/README.md

 1. Configure NetBeans and Tomcat according to my blog article.
 2. Start NetBeans.
 3. Select File > Open Project in NetBeans.
+4. Open the getsomerest project.
-4. Right click on the GetSomeRest project and select Run.
+4. Right click on the project then select Run.